AfroPython/afropython-site/Code_of_Conduct.md

 Any participant who violates these rules will be reprimanded or even expelled from the event without any form of restitution, at the discretion of the organization.

+AfroPython wants to be a remarkable initiative: for those who do and for those who participate.
+And we want only positive and happy marks, since the reasons that unite us are not so historically noble: the fact that black people up 54% of the Brazilian population and we do not see this data reflected in Information Technology companies in Brazil.

 **What we want**: Encouraging the entry and empowerment of black people in the area of information technology, generating opportunities for inclusion and professional growth.

 **How we want**: Through our affectionate partnerships, passionate about sharing knowledge and socially engaged in the fight against racism and racial discrimination.